TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

 As we explain below, TOMToolkit provides a *_mix-in_* class, a *property descriptor*, and utility functions to help encrypt user-specific sensitive data and access it when it's needed.

-NOTE: For sensitive data that is used by the TOM itself and is not user-specific, we suggest that this data be stored outside the TOM and accessed through environment variables.
+.. note:: For sensitive data that is used by the TOM itself and is not user-specific,
+    we suggest that this data be stored outside the TOM and accessed through environment variables.

 Creating and accessing an encrypted Model field
 -----------------------------------------------